 - Apply timber preservative to all affected surfaces to stop woodworm larvae from hatching and reinfesting timbers.

-London Damp Specialist only use market-approved solutions and our methods of dealing with wood rot are highly effective.
-All our work will be carried out professionally and quickly, and with minimum disruption and maximum effect, leaving you with a home rid of rot and long-term peace of mind with our 30-year watertight guarantee.
-Call us today on 0800 0148 023 if you have any rot-related worries.
+London Damp Specialists only use market-approved solutions and our methods of dealing with wood rot are highly effective.
+All our work will be carried out professionally and quickly, and with minimum disruption and maximum effect.
+We leave you with a home free from rot and with long-term peace of mind: we offer a 30-year watertight guarantee.
+Call us today on 0800 0148 023 if you have any rot-related worries or want woodworm treatment.